hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

 `kubectl get pods`

-## DataDog Addmission Control with NodeJS App Deployment
+## DataDog Admission Control with NodeJS App Deployment
-Admission control plays a crucial role in ensuring the smooth operation of applications deployed on Kubernetes clusters.
-By injecting instrumentation libraries and tagging pods, admission control enables comprehensive monitoring and observability, vital for managing complex containerized environments.
-In this article, we'll explore how DataDog, a leading observability platform, integrates admission control into Kubernetes deployments, focusing on a Node.js application deployment as an example.

 Start by applying the deployment configuration defined in the deployment.yaml file using the following command: